 Thousands of Christians were displaced; many are still sheltering in church buildings, not daring to return home.
 Will you help them?

-“These targeted genocides of Christians by Muslim extremists are going on unabated in the south, south-east and east of Addis Ababa,” wrote an Ethiopian Christian to Barnabas Fund on Wednesday (26 August).
+“These targeted genocides of Christians by Muslim extremists are going on unabated in the south, southeast and east of Addis Ababa,” wrote an Ethiopian Christian to Barnabas Aid on August 26.

 The attackers were members of Qeerroo (literally, “bachelors”), a youth movement of Oromo men.
-The Oromo are an ethnic group who have traditionally been Muslim.
+The Oromo are an ethnic group that has traditionally been Muslim.

-The anti-Christian violence was ostensibly triggered by the assassination of an Oromo singer called Hachalu Hundessa, who was shot dead while driving in the Ethiopian capital, Addis Ababa, at around 9 p.m. on 29 June.
+The anti-Christian violence was ostensibly triggered by the assassination of an Oromo singer named Hachalu Hundessa, shot dead while driving in the Ethiopian capital, Addis Ababa, at around 9 p.m. on June 29.
 By midnight the attacks had begun in towns across Oromia regional state – attacks that showed the hallmarks of careful advance planning.

 Some of the Qeerroo carried lists of Christians and went door to door, seeking the individuals to kill them.
 The emphasis was on those who were active supporters of the

-Even Oromo Christians were targeted if they were recognised to be Christians.
+Even Oromo Christians were targeted if they were recognized to be Christians.
 One Oromo Christian, Solomon Belayineh, was challenged by the attackers to tear off the thread around his neck, a thread worn by many Ethiopian Christians as a sign of their baptism.
 He refused to deny his faith in this way and was beheaded.
-His widow Yenenesh said, “The attackers said that it is only he/she who prostrates with us before Allah for prayer who is considered an Oromo.”
+His widow, Yenenesh, said, “The attackers said that it is only he/she who prostrates with us before Allah for prayer who is considered an Oromo.”

 Armed with guns, machetes, swords and spears, the attackers arrived in the towns by car, and in some places had clear help from the local authorities, who are mainly Muslims in this part of Ethiopia.

-In Gedeb Assasa, the victims included an elderly Christian couple, Teferi (87) and his wife Sinqinesh, who were beaten to death in their home.
+In Gedeb Assasa, the victims included an elderly Christian couple, husband Teferi and wife Sinqinesh, who were beaten to death in their home.
 Then their bodies were hacked and dragged through the streets.

-A Derra Christian, Mr Wegene Girma, described how the attackers played with the corpses of the Christians they had killed, “dancing and singing, carrying the chopped or hacked body parts of those they slaughtered”.
+A Derra Christian, Wegene Girma, described how the attackers played with the corpses of the Christians they had killed, “dancing and singing, carrying the chopped or hacked body parts of those they slaughtered.”